maciej-radziejewski/get-attendance/README.md

     Adam Smith,1,1,1,1
     Jane Unnamed,1,1,1,1

-There is also a simplification taking place here: every student present at the meeting counts as present, whether they were present for 1 minute with a muted microphone, or 90 minutes with camera on.
+There is also a simplification taking place here: every student present at the meeting counts as present, whether they were present for 1 minute with a muted microphone, or for 90 minutes with the camera on.
 The reports/lists from Teams contain more information, i.e. who joined when, but the will not tell you had their microphone or camera on.

 ## Installation and requirements